vinibatista905/vinibatista905/README.md

 # 👋 Hi there

 I'm Vinicius Batista, a passionate software developer and tech enthusiast.
 I currently work as a Software Developer at <a href="https://www.wises.com.br/" target="_blank">Wise Systems.</a> </br>
-I have 3 years of experience in the field, and I've had the opportunity to work on various exciting projects and explore different technologies.
+I'm a developer since 2021, and I've had the opportunity to work on various exciting projects and explore different technologies.
 Currently, my main career focus is web development.
 I use the JavaScript stack (Node & React) to develop on both fronts.

 <p align="center">